censorship-no-archive/ceno2-testbed/README.md

 For a continuous pipeline, it is a good idea to add a call to this script regularly with `cron`.

+### Adding HTTP beacons sent by probes

+Besides OONI JSON data, the testbed collector includes a web server that receives HTTP beacons sent by probes regularly.
+They simply consist in `nginx` HTTP log files.

+The admin script will simply copy the relevant log file from its source directory to the target directory along with the JSON OONI files.

+Make sure the environment variable `TB_WEB_ACCESS_LOG` is properly set, as well as `TB_CONVERTED_OONI_JSON_DIR` and `JQ`, then run the admin script with `copy_http_beacon_logs` as sole argument.

 ### ELK installation and setup

 These instructions are for Debian, and were tested on Jessie.